manderson394/carbConscious/WeeklyReflection.md

 be way more productive!

 I'm still struggling with Hibernate mapping for my Enum class...do I need to creat a customer Enum Type?

+### Week 8

+3/17/2020 - ### hours

+Tasks Completed:
+* Individual Project:
+    *
+* Exercise 8

+Yet another snafu with the API I was going to use.
+As it turns out, it looks like the developer community has identified that the API is broken and it doesn't seem like anyone is maintaining it.
+So, I spent another hour looking for a new, reasonable
+API but with the added difficulty of it needing to allow relative compatibility with the data structure/classes I already have in place.
+I think I'll use [Recipe-Food-Nutrition API](rapidapi.com/spoonacular/api/recipe-food-nutrition/pricing) now.